niksterg/openmp-course/README.md

 [**poisson-SOR.c**](https://github.com/niksterg/openmp-course/blob/master/poisson-SOR.c) Example: ./poisson-SOR -N 400 -M 400 -a 1e-6 -o 1.9

+2023/24 Homework

+#1: Run the examples 1 - 10.
+Find and correct the mistakes in examples 8, 9 and 11.

+#2: Write a code in C/C++ that calculates π using a Monte-Carlo method.
+Use up to 10^10 points.
+Parallelize the code using OpenMP.
+Run the code using 1, 2, 4, etc. threads (up to twice the physical number of cores, try at least up to 8).
+Create a Jupyter python notebook within which you automatically run the C/C++ code using different number of cores (use a list) and plot the execution time as a function of the number of cores.
+Create a second plot of parallel speedup vs number of cores.
+Use [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) to fit the resulting curve and find the proportion p of the code that benefits from parallelization and the maximum possible speedup in the limit of 10000 cores.
+Use logarithmic scale wherever the numerical values change by orders of magnitude.
+In a second notebook, run the code for 10^2, 10^3, 10^4, ... , 10^11 points and calculate the convergence rate of your Monte-Carlo implementation.

+(Bonus points: repeat with Python+Numba and/or Julia)

 ### Tutorials

 1. [Tutorial by N. Trifonidis (part 1)](http://www.astro.auth.gr/~niksterg/courses/progtools/1-OpenMP-tutorial.pdf)